-The State of the Climate reports are produced by CSIRO and the Australian Bureau of Meteorology.
-They provide a summary of observations of Australia’s climate and analysis of the factors that influence it for 2010, 2012 and 2014.
+State of the Climate 2016 is the fourth in a series of reports produced by CSIRO and the Australian Bureau of Meteorology.
+It provides a summary of observations of Australia’s climate and analysis of the factors that influence it.

 Our free eBook presents scientific information on a series of climate change topics relevant to Australia and the world.

 Here we address some of the common questions raised about the changing climate and the science involved in studying it.

 Our research is ensuring that Australia is positioned to deal effectively with the impacts of climate change by providing the scientific knowledge needed to improve our ability to adapt.
 We equip policy makers, industries and communities with practical and effective adaptation options to climate change and variability.

 Have a question?
 Contact us using the form below, or call 1300 363 400 during business hours , or start a live chat with us nowor check out our frequent enquiries.

 Printed from: Assessing our climate and Earth system (http://csiroaucd1-cdc.it.csiro.au/en/Research/OandA/Areas/Assessing-our-climate)